ThaTechMaestro/model-signing-demo/readme.md

 - Certificate transparency for CA oversight
 - Hardware Security Modules for key protection
 - Multi-CA validation for redundancy

-The core value of this demo is showing that cryptographic verification is possible for ML systems.

 ## Requirements